griby/ray-tracing-series/README.md

 # ray-tracing-series
-My implementation of the Ray Tracing in One Weekend Book Series by Peter Shirley - https://raytracing.github.io/
+A ray tracer implementation based on the Ray Tracing in One Weekend Book Series by Peter Shirley - https://raytracing.github.io/